proloyd/lab-website/index.md

 {% capture text %}

-We are looking for post-docs, graduate students and a full time research assistant to work on multiple projects.
+We are looking for post-docs, graduate students, and interns to work on multiple projects.

 {%
   include button.html